$ 1,009,137 raised 2,759 donors

-Art and Art History Department has raised $ 0 from 0 gifts!
+Art and Art History Department has raised $ 800 from 4 donors!

 Art and Art History Department